 Diploma frames designed and matted especially for VCU will be available through the bookstores.
 For additional information, please visit or call the Barnes & Noble @ VCU on the Monroe Park Campus at (804) 828-1678, or the Barnes & Noble @ VCU on the MCV Campus at (804) 828-0336.

-The official conferral date for December 2018 degrees is Dec.
-22, 2018.
-Degrees will post to your record on Monday, Jan.
-14, 2019.
+The official conferral date for May 2019 degrees is May 18, 2019.
+Degrees will post to your record on Tuesday, May 28, 2019.
 Degrees will not appear on your academic transcript until this date.
 Degrees will only show for those students who have satisfied all degree requirements and receive final approval.
 Check your academic transcript via eServices to ensure your degree has been posted before requesting official transcripts.

 We hold all of our graduates in high esteem and recognize their achievements at Commencement, a ceremony at which we celebrate the unity of the body of undergraduates and honor their academic achievements.
-Although there is no set protocol for Commencement regalia, members of organizations, not based on academic merit, may be eligible to wear appropriate graduation stoles, honor cords, and/or pins, badges or insignias with the approval of the Dean of Students Office.
-If your organization is interested in wearing these accoutrements, please submit your request in writing to the Dean of Students Office at firstname.lastname@example.org.

 In addition to the traditional cap and gown regalia worn at this event, students are entitled to wear honor cords and stoles to signify achievement through college organizations or association with international groups or programs.
 The student/organization/group is responsible for the cost of any such regalia.
 Graduation stoles and honor cords must be in keeping with the decorum of the event and within the following guidelines: